lumirelle/nuxt-demo/README.md

 ### LRU Cache

-Nuxt provide built-in support for data caching while using `useFetch` or `useAsyncData`, we don't need to use external libraries like `lru-cache` to implement caching ourselves.
+Nuxt provide built-in support for data caching which is powered by `nitro`, we don't need to use external libraries like `lru-cache` to implement caching ourselves.

-See chapter [`useFetch` & `useAsyncData`](data-fetching) for more details.